Mohammed-BOUZAR/100-days-of-code/r2-log.md

 ### R2D23
 I love how the platform is becoming smoother and more powerful day by day.
 Each improvement makes it feel more like a real, production-ready tool!

+### R2D24
+I felt it wasn't a big progress but it was still important.
+These kinds of improvements make everything feel more solid.